manueltuor/Data-Science-Project/README.md

 Model
 --------------------

 We use an XGBoost classifier to estimate the scoring and conceding probabilities given the features.
+The model outputs the following:

+-   `predicted_goal_prob`: Probability of scoring from the event.

+-   `predicted_concede_prob`: Probability the team concedes after the event.

+-   `action_value`: Estimated contribution of the action to the overall chance of scoring.

 Project Structure and Setup
 ================================================